-The CFROU is a 120-mile stretch of river that flows from Warm Springs, Montana, to Missoula, Montana, and is contaminated with mine wastes from upstream Butte and Anaconda sources.
-A Record of Decision (ROD) signed in 2004 (EPA 2004) authorized removal of contaminated tailings from slickens areas, removal or treatment in place of impacted areas, streambank reconstruction, land management planning, and institutional controls.
-The State issued an Explanation of Significant Differences (ESD) in 2015 that is discussed in greater detail below.
+The CFROU is a 120-mile stretch of river that flows from Warm Springs, Montana, to Missoula, Montana, contaminated with mine wastes from upstream Butte and Anaconda sources.
+The ROD signed in 2004 (EPA 2004) authorized removal of contaminated tailings from slickens areas, removal or treatment in place of impacted areas, streambank reconstruction, land management planning, and institutional controls.
+The State issued an ESD in 2015 that is discussed in greater detail below.
 The ROD and ESD describe the remediation approach as the Selected Remedy (hereafter Remedy).

-In 2007, the Natural Resource Damage Program (NRDP) developed the Revised Restoration Plan for the Clark Fork River Aquatic and Riparian Resources (NRDP 2007) to expedite recovery time for injured aquatic, riparian, and terrestrial resources in and along the Clark Fork River.
-The Restoration Plan, updated again in 2020 to incorporate new information (Restoration Plan) (NRDP 2020), was to be implemented along with the Remedy to the extent practicable, in order to avoid duplication of effort and unnecessary costs, and to maximize environmental benefits to the area.
+In 2007, NRDP developed the Revised Restoration Plan for the Clark Fork River Aquatic and Riparian Resources (NRDP 2007) to expedite recovery time for injured aquatic, riparian, and terrestrial resources in and along the Clark Fork River.
+The Revised Restoration Plan, updated again in 2020 to incorporate new information (Restoration Plan) (NRDP 2020), was to be implemented along with the Remedy to the extent practicable, in order to avoid duplication of effort and unnecessary costs, and to maximize environmental benefits to the area.
 The Restoration Plan describes the restoration actions (hereafter Restoration).

-As specified in a Site-Specific Memorandum of Agreement (SMOA 2008), the Montana Department of Environmental Quality (DEQ) acts as lead agency for the ROD to oversee, manage, coordinate, design, and implement the Remedy for the CFROU.
+As specified in the SMOA, DEQ acts as lead agency for the ROD to oversee, manage, coordinate, design, and implement the Remedy for the CFROU.
 The United States Environmental Protection Agency (EPA) is a support agency.
 The DEQ and NRDP coordinate implementation and integration of Restoration components into the Remedy.
 The United States Department of Interior (DOI) National Park Service (NPS) has a separate Restoration Plan and settlement for Remedy and Restoration actions specific to the Grant-Kohrs Ranch property; Remedy and Restoration on Grant-Kohrs Ranch property are not specifically identified in this plan.
-The four primary functions of consultation and coordination among the State agencies, for the purpose of this Strategic Plan, are to:
+The four primary functions of consultation and coordination among the State agencies, for the purpose of this Plan, are to: